demsite/eqaim_blog/README.md

-## Project Name & Pitch

-#### Example:

-Eqaim Blog
+## Eqaim Blog

+Built with MERN stack

-Prepared by Jozbiz Technologies as sample solution to the problem statement provided by Eqaim
+Prepared by Jozbiz as sample solution to the problem statement provided by Eqaim

 ## Installation and Setup Instructions